JanLikar/envrun/README.md

 The keyring backend currently supports key stores implementing freedesktop.org secret service protocol;
 most notably Gnome keyring and KSecretsService.
 MacOS and Windows is still a work in progress.

 Additionally, from version 2.5 KeepassXC should also work on systems that are D-Bus enabled (Linux).
-See See https://avaldes.co/2020/01/28/secret-service-keepassxc.html for details.
+See https://avaldes.co/2020/01/28/secret-service-keepassxc.html for details.

     [vars.keyring.MY_SECRET]